 The website has a some good information on bike paths in the Charente and Charente-Maritime areas, most of which is in French, but they are making a big effort to include more information in English.
 If you can’t find the information on bike routes you are looking for on the website, be sure to ask Natasha.
 You can contact her for information on bike rentals at firstname.lastname@example.org.

-Located less than a 5 minute walk from the train station in Beaune, Detours in France was one of the first bike rental companies I used in France.
-Based in one of my favorite towns in Burgundy, Detours in France is primarily a self-guided and custom tour company with a sister company, Bourgogne Randonnees that rents high quality bikes for exploring the region.
-Started in 1995 by two Burgundian brothers, Florent and Jerome Leroux, this was one of the first companies to rent high quality bikes to tourists interested in exploring the area by bike.
+Located less than a 5 minute walk from the train station in Beaune, this was one of the first bike rental companies I used in France.
+Based in Beaune, one of my favorite towns in France, Bourgogne Randonnees rents high quality bikes for exploring the gorgeous vineyards and hills of the region.
+Started in 1995, this was one of the first companies to rent high quality bikes to tourists interested in exploring the area by bike.
 Their excellent bikes and customer service has set the standard for many others who have followed since this time.
+The company is run by Florian and Cedric and regardless of who helps you, you’ll quickly find that they are very serious about providing customers with the best touring bicycles possible.

 The company rents custom made 27 speed Gitane hybrid bikes with lightweight aluminum frames and a rear carrier for standard panniers.
 All bikes utilize a new generation puncture proof inner tube, which means that the chances of you getting stranded with a flat tire are slim to none.
 These bikes are perfect for exploring the many vineyards and voie verte in the region.
 All rentals include a pump, water bottle holder, bell and lock and a removable handlebar bag with map case.
-A one day rental is 18 Euro, and the cost for a week rental is 96 Euro.
 Credit cards are accepted for payment.

-Florent will probably be the person that you communicate with via e-mail to make a reservation or to inquire about bike rentals.
 Since they have been in business for so long, there isn’t much about cycling in the region, or in France, that they are not aware of, so don’t hesitate to ask for their advice on where to go and what to see.
-Jerome can tell you the best vineyards for tasting and the best routes to explore.
-If you are interested in a self-guided tour in Burgundy for a week or a weekend, I can’t think of a better company to choose than Detours in France.
+They can tell you the best vineyards for tasting and the best routes to explore.
+If you’re interested in a self-guided tour in Burgundy for a week or a weekend, I can’t think of a better company to choose than Bourgogne Randonnees.
 Their connections with the best local accommodations, restaurants and vineyards will ensure that your vacation will be a memorable one.

 Choosing the right company for a bike rental is an important part of planning a successful and safe trip.
 I’ll continue to review rental companies throughout France, and these reviews will be included in a new Resources section that I will be adding before the end of the year.
 This will enable readers to access this information quickly and easily.
 I hope that you will find this information helpful as you plan upcoming trips.
 If you have a bike rental company that you would like me to review, please send the name of the company along to me!